KrishnanSG/holt-winters/README.md

 - **p** - period for the time series.

-The following graph illustrates how Holt-Winter additive model is used to predict seasonal data having a constant seasonality of period=12 or 1 year.
+The following graph illustrates how the Holt-Winter additive model is used to predict seasonal data having a constant seasonality of period=12 or 1 year.

 ![](https://www.vividcortex.com/hubfs/Blog/triple_exponential_smoothing.png)